 Always stay true to yourself… easy to get caught up in stuff and lose track of what’s important for you…

-Tell us something that’s true that almost nobody agrees with you on.
+Tell us something you believe almost nobody agrees with you on?

 You can always stay young… physically and mentally!

-As an entrepreneur, what is the one thing you do over and over and recommend everyone else do?
+What is the one thing you repeatedly do and recommend everyone else do?

 The mirror test!
 Every day you need to look in the mirror and to be honest with yourself if you did or did not have a productive day… and accomplish what you set out to…?

-What is one strategy that has helped you grow your business?
+What is one strategy that has helped you grow your business or advance in your career?

 The one strategy is having an organized and in-sync go to market strategy and an operating rhythm to support that GTM.

-What is one failure you had as an entrepreneur, and how did you overcome it?
+What is one failure in your career, how did you overcome it, and what lessons did you take away from it?

 No failures… just learning opportunities that will make you better, smarter and stronger on the new one.

-What is one business idea that you’re willing to give away to our readers?
+What is one business idea you’re willing to give away to our readers?

 My advice is very simple… always put people first!
 The people you work with, the people who are your customers and anyone else you touch… put them first, find a way to be successful with every one of them and show them how important they are to the overall success of the business…